kbhimanavarjula/ams-iot/README.md

 **https://github.com/sysgain/ams-iot.git**

-2. Take the main-template.json raw file from testing1 branch.
+2.Select main-template from core_components branch.

+3. Select Raw from the top right corner.

+4. Copy the raw template and paste in your azure portal for template deployment.

+To deploy a template for Azure Resource Manager, follow the below steps.

-3. Go to Azure portal.
+1. Go to Azure portal.

-4. Navigate to **Create a resource (+)**, search for Template deployment.
+2. Navigate to **Create a resource (+)**, search for Template deployment.

-5. Click on **create** and click on **Build your own Template**.
+3. Click on **create** and click on **Build your own Template**.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/63.png)

+4. The Edit template page is displayed as shown in the following figure.

-6. Replace the template and click on Save
+5. Replace/paste the template and click on Save

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/64.png)

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/65.png)

+6. The Custom deployment page is displayed as shown in the following figure.

-7. Deploy the template by providing the following parameters in custom deployment settings.
+7. Deploy the template by providing the parameters in custom deployment settings as shown in the following figure.

-•	Location 				          - Select location from the drop down.

-•	IoT Hub Name			        - Give user defined name.

-•	SKU Name 			            - Select SKU type from the drop down.

-•	 Capacity Units 			    – Enter Capacity units of IoT Hub.

-•	Web job storage type		  – Select storage account type from the drop down.

-•	SQL Administrator Login	  – Enter username for SQL server.

-•	SQL Administrator Login Password - Enter Password for SQL server.

-•	SQL Database Name		      – Enter database name for SQL server.

-•	Web SKU Name 			        – Select SKU type from the drop down.

-•	SKU Capacity			        – Enter the SKU capacity.

-•	Webapp Name 			        – Enter Website name which you entered in 2.1 section at 16th point (Eg: https://<**Website Name**>.azurewebsites.net/redirect.html)

-•	Node Server 			        - Give user defined name.

-•	Api Server 			          - Give user defined name.

-•	B2C Tenant 			          – Name of the B2C Tenant which you created in 2.1 section at 3rd point.
-(Eg: amsiot1.onmicrosoft.com)

-•	B2C Client id 			      – Enter B2C Client id (Application id) that you got after creating the B2C application in 2.1 section at 21st point.

-•	B2C Sign Up Sign In Policy Id 	– Enter Sign Up Sign In Policy name which you created 2.1 section at 8th point.

-•	B2C native Redirect URL 	      -  Enter B2C native Redirect URL which you entered while creating the web application in B2C tenant in 2.1 section at 18th point.

-•	Ad Subscription Id 		    – Enter your Azure account subscription Id.

-•	Ad Tenant Id 			        – Enter your Azure account tenant Id.

-•	Ad Client Id 			        – Enter the Client Id that you got from the Azure Active Directory Application in 2.3 section at 2nd point(Get application ID and authentication key).

-•	Ad Secret key 			      - Enter the Secret key that you got from the Azure Active Directory Application in 2.3 section at 4th point(Get application ID and authentication key).

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/66.png)